ashleybaxter/iamashley/_posts/2016-10-13-start-with-people.markdown

 I did some of these things to a degree, but lacked the consistency needed to produce the best results.

-By the time Jack had launched, I had 4000-odd Twitter followers (not all freelancers) and 200 email subscribers.
+By the time With Jack had launched, I had 4000-odd Twitter followers (not all freelancers) and 200 email subscribers.
 There are many things I could have done to double, triple or quadruple these numbers, yet I focused on building my business instead of relationships.

 That's stupid—you can't grow a business without relationships.
 Post-launch would be a little easier had I started with people.